 ON THURSDAY June 26th 2016 the UK voted, quite rightly, against keeping supply lines open for life-saving medicines, so it’s time to start making your own.
 Try these:

-Paracetamol Currently used for mild aches and pains, after a no-deal Brexit paracetamol will be the anaesthetic of choice for major surgery.
+Currently used for mild aches and pains, post-Brexit paracetamol is the anaesthetic of choice for major surgery.
 Concoct your own by simply mixing two parts home-brewed scrumpy to three parts chalk and allowing to dry.